-- 1. Calibrate the guider once at any rotation angle with the scope pointing east of the meridian and PierFlip/GuiderReverseX off. - 2.
-When the rotation angle is changed, set the guide angle equal to the negative of the PA.
+- 1. Calibrate the guider once at any rotation angle with the scope pointing west of the meridian (mount on the east side of the pier) and PierFlip/GuiderReverseX off. - 2.
+When the rotation angle is changed, set the guide angle equal to PA for an internal guider and to the negative of the PA for an off-axis guider.